 Goal of Risk Assessment Questions

-Before making risk assessments, there are a number of important questions to ask about the issue in question.
+Before making risk assessments, there are several important questions to ask about the issue in question.
 These questions are extremely significant, as they affect how you will rank the issue and how you will respond to it.

 Assessments are integral to helping you establish whether or not a given issue is within an Acceptable Level of Safety.

-Most of your questions about an issue before assessing it revolve around trying to gather facts around:
+Most of your questions about an issue before assessing it revolves around trying to gather facts around:

 - How severe negative outcomes are; and